 How long does it take to complete the survey report?

-I write all of my survey reports rather than using third parties to do it for me, this ensures that every aspect is given the careful consideration that it deserves.
+I write all of my survey reports rather than using third parties, this ensures that every aspect is given the careful consideration that it deserves.
 I aim to provide a PDF copy of the report within three working days of completing the inspection.
 Two hard copies will be in the post by the next day.

 What support can you give after the Survey Report has been issued?